-Clash breaks out between two groups in Patiala
+Clash breaks out between two groups in Patiala during march against ‘pro-Khalistani elements’

 The situation has been brought under control, the police said.